LivotovLabs/CamView/README.md

-CAMView  v1.0 beta-1
+CAMView  v1.0 beta-5
 =======

- Android component to display live preview picture from the device camera and optionally provide the preview data for any external decoding processes within application.
+ Android view component to display the live picture from device camera and optionally provide developer with the preview data for any external decoding processes within application.

- The main goal of this project is to have a simple and clean component, which can be simply added to an existing view hierarchy of any existing activity, fragment or other layout of the hosting application and which will internally    handle all dirty routines for a camera initialization, configuration, streaming and orientation changes.
+ The main goal of this project is to have a simple and clean view which can be easily put to an existing view hierarchy of any existing activity, fragment or just to a layout file like any other Android component such as TextView, ImageView, etc.

+ CAMView takes all dirty job for handling all routines for a camera initialization, configuration, streaming, orientation changes, device and cameras compatibility options, etc, etc. So just put it to your layout and you're armed with the live picture from the camera.

 Status
 ======

- The component is now fully functional and is around beta release.
+ The component is now fully functional and is around 1.0 release.
- Please feel free to share your comments and suggestions, report any bugs or submit your pull requests (evem better :)
+ Please feel free to share your comments and suggestions, report any bugs or submit your pull requests (which is even better :)

 Usage
 =====

- Usage is very simple - just add this component to your view hierarchy and invoke the start() method when you need to begin receiving live stream from the camera:
+ Usage is very straightforward - just add this component to your layout.xml (or programmatically at runtiume) and invoke the start() method when you need to start displaying the live stream from camera:

  1. Add to layout